vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 ## CI System

-We are using the CI system that has been up by the CNA folks (@casualjim && @frapposelli).
+We are using the CI system that has been up by the CNA folks (@casualjim, @frapposelli & @mhagen-vmware).
-The CI system is based on https://drone.io/
+The CI system is based on https://drone.io/  URL for the server is  https://ci.vmware.run/ To be able to change the integration between CI and GitHub, first become admin using the self serve portal.

-The URL for the server is located https://ci.vmware.run/
+Behind the firewall there is a HW node running ESX that hosts 2 ESX VMs (v6.0u2 and v6.5).
+Each VM in turn contains a VSAN datastore as well as a VMFS datastore with 2 VMs per datastore.

 There is a webhook setup between github repo and the CI server.
 The CI server uses .drone.yml file to drive the CI workflow.